We are committed to action on climate change.

 T2 - Provide fast-charging user pays infrastructure throughout the city at key locations for electric vehicles

 EE1 - Set minimum energy efficiency benchmarks for all planning applications

 EE2 - Adopt best practice energy efficiency measures across all Council buildings, and support community facilities to adopt these measures

 RE3 - Install solar power on council buildings

 A key achievement has been the installation of more energy-efficient LED streetlights across Shellharbour City, which is expected to save about $165,000 annually in energy costs and reduce Council's annual greenhouse gas emissions by over 800 tCO2 per annum.

 In October 2021, we hosted Dr Karl Kruszelnicki to speak at one of our Nature Talk in the Library events about climate change, and how we can all make a difference.
-You can view a recording of this here from late October.
+You can view a recording of this here.